Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: A simple toy model: the monomial model

+Because Eq.~\eqref{Nelf} is derived within the slow-roll expansion, it should not be interpreted as an exact background integration all the way through the exit.
+At horizon crossing the parameters entering the observables are small in the displayed range, but near $\epsilon_1=1$ some higher parameters can become of order unity.
+For the scan in Eq.~\eqref{eq:numericalscan}, the conditions $\Delta_1\leq1$ and $\epsilon_2\leq1$ are recovered roughly within the final half e-fold before the end, while $|k_2|\leq1$ is recovered a few e-folds before the end, depending on $m_1$.
+This behaviour is known in Gauss-Bonnet inflationary models \cite{Pozdeeva:2021nmz}.
+The numerical curves are therefore leading slow-roll estimates; a precision determination of the last e-folds and of the reheating matching would require solving the full background system, Eqs.~\eqref{e0025}--\eqref{e0027}, without imposing the slow-roll truncation.

-For the sake of illustration we present some simple numerical results for this toy model.
-In Fig.\ref{GBns_r}, we present the correlation between the spectral indexes $r,n_S$ for some parameters choosen to provided results consistent with the Planck observations.
+For illustration, we present representative numerical results for this toy model.
+Figure~\ref{GBns_r} shows the correlation between the tensor-to-scalar ratio $r$ and the scalar spectral index $n_S$ for the scan in Eq.~\eqref{eq:numericalscan}.
+The endpoint with larger $r$ corresponds to $m_1=7$, while the lower-$r$ endpoint corresponds to $m_1=10$.

-In Fig.\ref{GBdns_m} (Left), we illustrate certain variations of the running of the scalar spectral index in terms of $ m_{1}$.
-Similarly, in Fig.\ref{GBdns_m} (Right), we show the tensor spectral index in terms of the same parameter $ m_{1}$.
+Figure~\ref{GBdns_m} shows the running of the scalar spectral index and the tensor spectral index for the same parameter range.